 The area surrounding the street Magasinsgatan is a real feast for design aficionados.
-Start by visiting Artilleriet, located on Magasinsgatan 19 (temporarily closed due to renovation, check out their pop-up shop at Vallgatan 1).
+Start by visiting Artilleriet, located on Magasinsgatan 19.
 Artilleriet is widely considered to be Sweden’s leading interior design shop, with an impressive range of design classics, vintage and contemporary items.
 Just around the corner you’ll find Artilleriet Kitchen, where the focus is squarely on high end kitchenware.

 Close by, located on Magasinsgatan 22, is furniture and interior design shop Norrgavel.
 Norrgavel offers sustainable furniture from carefully selected designers.
 Just down the the street, Vallgatan crosses Magasinsgatan and on Vallgatan 3 you’ll find the trendy shop Grandpa.
 Browse an inspiring selection of design, fashion and books.